RESEARCH

-Research interests
+Research topics

-Stochastic models of motor-assisted transport in dendrites
+Stochastic models of motor-assisted transport in neurons

 Recurrent network models of primary visual cortex